Developmint/cipher-collection/docs/ciphers/morse.md

 const options = {
   separator: ' ', // Custom delimiter or glue
   failOnUnknownCharacter: true, // Should an error be thrown when a character is not included in the alphabet
-  ommitUnknownCharacter: false  // Should unknown character be ommitted or preserverd?
+  omitUnknownCharacter: false  // Should unknown character be omitted or preserverd?
 (Only if failOnUnknownCharacter is false)
 }
 ```